 The operation of liquid ring vacuum pumps can be carried out in three ways:

-In the case of the partial recirculation, the sealing liquid enters and leaves the pump as no recirculation case.
-After that, a part of the sealing liquid from the separator tank is recirculated to the pump and the remainining is drained.
-On the other hand, fresh sealing liquid is added to the system, as much as necessary to maintain the proper temperature, that is essential for the proper performance of the pump.
-This type of arrangement is used when sealing liquid conservation is important (the consumption of fresh water can be reduced up to 50% i, and if another liquid is used, the consumption can be reduced more than 50% depending on the vapour pressure and fluid temperature).
+In the case of partial recirculation, the sealing liquid enters and leaves the pump as no recirculation case.
+After that, part of the sealing liquid from the separator tank is recirculated to the pump and the remaining is drained.
+On the other hand, fresh sealing liquid is added to the system, as much as necessary to maintain the proper temperature, which is essential for the correct performance of the pump.
+This type of arrangement is used when sealing liquid conservation is important (the consumption of fresh water can be reduced up to 50%, and if another liquid is used, the consumption can be reduced more than 50% depending on the vapour pressure and fluid temperature).